Benjamin Tene: Return to Israel, successful writing career

 Benjamin Tene devoted himself to editing the children's newspaper Mishmar for Children and was its editor for several decades.
 Wrote stories for children and teenagers about his childhood and adolescence in Warsaw, Poland before the Holocaust.
 Translated from Polish dozens of books, classics, modern literature, children's and youth literature.
 Yiddish has a prominent translation of Itzik Manger's poems.
 Some of Benjamin Tena's poems have been translated into foreign languages: English, Polish and Slovak.
 Tene collaborated with the illustrator Shmuel Katz.
 The two first met at Kibbutz Elon and Katz joined the Mishmar Leidim system as an illustrator in 1950.
 In 1970, he won the Alfred Juzikowski Foundation Prize from the United States for his translations from Polish.
 In 1975 he received the Wolf Prize for children's and youth literature for his book the Shade of the Chestnut Tree.

 Personal life

 Tene lived with his wife Sarah (1915-2006) in Ramat Aviv.
-The son Abraham was born to two.
+He had two children - Yael and Abraham.
 Binyamin Tene died in 1999 and was buried in the Kiryat Shaul Cemetery in Tel Aviv.